 save(file, element_data=None)[source]

-Save the tetra mesh to .xdmf paraview readable format for visualization.
+Save the tetra mesh to .xdmf paraview readable format.

 • file (str) – Absolute path to save the mesh in .xdmf format.